Flutterwave/Python-v2/README.md

 ### ```.freeze()```

-This allows a the user to terminate the use of a card with a given id temporarily.
-This cancellation results in the temporary suspension of the card
+This function allows you to temporarily suspend the use of a card with a given ID.
+This suspension does not permanently delete the card.

-A sample Create call is:
+A sample call to freeze a card is:

 ```py
 card_id = "660bae3b-333c-410f-b283-2d181587247f"